MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Microsoft .NET Framework and Visual C++ Runtime seem to be the most common installer dependencies.
 Then there are so-called web installers, which download all application binaries from online sources.
-As installers do not have well-defined names and can be executed from any location, it is impossible to selectively cover them by a firewall rule.
+As installers do not have well-defined names and can be executed from any location, it is impossible to selectively cover them with firewall rules.

 #### Dynamic Keywords